 Advantages of Remote Sensing | disadvantages of Remote Sensing

-This page covers advantages and disadvantages of Remote Sensing.
-It mentions Remote Sensing advantages or benefits and Remote Sensing disadvantages or drawbacks.
-It describes satellite remote sensing basics including its system elements.
+This page covers advantages and disadvantages of Remote Sensing technology and its basics.
+It mentions benefits or advantages of Remote Sensing and drawbacks or disadvantages of Remote Sensing.
+We will understand satellite remote sensing basics including its system elements.

 What is Remote Sensing?